 Only about 400 of 3,000 snake species worldwide are poisonous.
 These venomous snakes are most prevalent in temperate and tropical climates, with April-October being peak snakebite season.
 About 25 species of poisonous snakes are found in North America.

-In North America, approximately 10-15 people die per year as the result of a venomous snake bite.
-The risk of dying from a venomous bite increases when multiple bites are involved and when the bite occurs in the very young, old, or in persons with underlying respiratory or cardiovascular problems.
+The risk of dying from a venomous bite increases when multiple bites are involved and when the bite occurs in the young, old or among individuals with underlying respiratory or cardiovascular problems.

-Compare this with the 11,000 reported deaths that occur in South Asia each year, accounting for over half of estimated snakebite deaths worldwide.
+By contrast, a snake bite is the leading medical emergency in the Asia-Pacific, resulting in 46,000 deaths each year.
 Poor, rural areas that lack appropriate medical care and the correct antivenom contribute to this high number of snakebite fatalities.

 Who Gets Bitten By Snakes?